- The MJRC is open to primary and secondary students in Years 5-12 within the Mackay region and surrounding areas.

 To register, your nominated mentor will need to complete a simple online registration process.
 Registrations are now open.

-Prizes are available to those placing 1st, 2nd and 3rd in each category.
+Prizes are available to those placing 1st in each category.

 The following facilities are available at the competition event: